mailsac/mailsac-examples/services/sending_mail/sendingmail.rst

 **Authentication**

-SMTP uses a username and passowrd for authentication.
+SMTP uses a username and password for authentication.
 The API key for your account can be used to send from any of your private addresses or domains.
 Alternatively, you can use a per private address SMTP password.
 The per private address SMTP password can be set through using the Dashboard_